Allen 'can't rule out' pulling out of UK

 He did not go into the specifics about why he might have to walk away from the sport, but has spoken in the past about coping with mental health issues and of undergoing divorce proceedings from wife Kyla.

-Allen has also been involved in a dispute with his former partner Reanne Evans, the record 12-times women's world snooker champion, over maintenance payments for the couple's daughter.
+Allen has also been involved in a dispute with his former partner Reanne Evans, the record 12-time women's world snooker champion, over maintenance payments for the couple's daughter.

 'Not an ideal situation that I'm in'

-"If it was my own decision alone and not that of the legal people I think I'd have pulled out," reflected Allen of his participation in the UK Championship.
+"If it was my own decision alone and not that of the legal people I think I'd have pulled out," said Allen of his participation in the UK Championship.

 "They are a lot more confident than I am going forward.
 I've had so many setbacks in the past year I'm scared to get my hopes up.